pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_500.md

-# Lab 500: Preparation for Oracle Data Integration Lab
+# Lab 500: Preparation for (ODI) Oracle Data Integration Lab

 1. Login to the VM as DIPC user – Password is “welcome1”